TahaRostami/TahaRostami.github.io/SelectedChessGames.markdown

 # Selected chess games

-I was a professional chess player throughout my teens.
+I was a chess player throughout my teens.
 In the middle of the journey, I decided to focus on my studies and chose computer science as my new passion.
-So I left professional chess.

 Fortunately, I had the chance to play with some of the best chess players in Iran.
 So I selected some of my games with them. these are some of the games that I'm most fond of, as they have both emotional and professional value to me.